kunjee17/awesome-fable/README.md

 * [fable-electron](https://github.com/fable-compiler/fable-electron) - Learn how to write a cross-platorm desktop app in F# with Fable and Github Electron.
 * [fable vscode](https://github.com/acormier/vscode-extension-fable-simple) - Basic Visual Studio Code 'Hello Word!' extension.
 * [SAFE Bookstore](https://github.com/SAFE-Stack/SAFE-BookStore) - Full stack SAFE example with support for deploying in a Docker container.
+* [SAFE Nightwatch](https://github.com/SAFE-Stack/SAFE-Nightwatch) - A Demo application for React Native development in F# using Fable and the SAFE stack.

 **[:arrow_up: back to top](#table-of-contents)**

 ## Learn